revaturelabs/interviewquestions/Java/Exception Handling/HowtohandleExceptions.md

 <details><summary> <b> Show Answer</b></summary>

-> Java Virtual Machine(JVM), handles the exception if the exception is not handled by the programmer itself
+> Java Virtual Machine(JVM), handles the exception if the exception is not handled by the programmer itself.

 </details>